bahmutov/cypress-workshop-basics/08-retry-ability/PITCHME.md

 ## Timeouts

-By default, command retries for up to 4 seconds.
+By default, commands and queries retry for up to 4 seconds.
 You can change config setting `defaultCommandTimeout` globally.

 ```sh
 cypress run --config defaultCommandTimeout=10000